seanbreckenridge/spkglist/README.md

   -delimiter string
     	delimiter to print between results (default "\n") -json
-    	Print results as a JSON array
+    	print results as a JSON array
   -print0
-    	use the null character as the delimiter
+    	use the null character as the delimiter -skip-last-delim
-  -split
+    	dont print the delimiter after the last item -split
     	split on all whitespace, instead of newlines
 ```